 - Rigging gear

 The SWL is determined by dividing the minimum breaking strength (MBS) of a component by a safety factor assigned to that type and use of equipment.
-The safety factor generally ranges from 4 to 6 unless a failure of the equipment could pose a risk to life; in that instance the safety factor would be a 10.
+The safety factor generally ranges from 4 to 6 unless a failure of the equipment could pose a risk to life; in that instance, the safety factor would be a 10.

 For example, if a line has an MBS of 1,000 pounds and a safety factor of 5, then the SWL would be 200 pounds.
 1000 / 5 = 200.
-Also called working load limit (WLL).
+Also called the working load limit (WLL).

 NOTE: SWL is no longer used to identify the maximum capacity of equipment due to it being too vague and leaving it open for legal issues.
-The US and European standards switched to The Working Load Limit’ standard shortly after.
+The US and European standards switched to The Working Load Limit standard shortly after.

 What Is Working Load Limit

-According to wikipedia;
+According to Wikipedia;

 Working Load Limit (WLL) is the maximum working load designed by the manufacturer.
 This load represents a force that is much less than that required to make the lifting equipment fail or yield.
 The WLL is calculated by dividing MBL by a safety factor (SF).
-An example of this would be a chain that has a MBL of 2000 lbf (8.89 kN) would have a SWL or WLL of 400 lbf (1.78 kN) if a safety factor of 5 (5:1, 5 to 1, or 1/5) is used.
+An example of this would be a chain that has an MBL of 2000 lbf (8.89 kN) would have an SWL or WLL of 400 lbf (1.78 kN) if a safety factor of 5 (5:1, 5 to 1, or 1/5) is used.

 The current American standard for lifting and handling devices is Reference (1), which provides minimum structural and mechanical design and electrical component selection criteria for ASME B30.20 below-the-hook lifting devices.
 The provisions in this Standard apply to the design or modification of below-the-hook lifting devices.